Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-transfer.md

 ### Transfer [POST /transactions/transfer]

-Transfer value from one value store to another.
+Transfer balance from one Value to another.

 Currently only the `lightrail` payment rail is supported.